Efforts to Prevent Slavery and Human Trafficking in the Supply Chain

 To promote accountability, Tenneco is committed to taking appropriate actions to discontinue relationships with suppliers and other third parties who fail to meet its high standards for lawful and ethical conduct, including prohibitions on the use of forced labor in any of its forms, such as human trafficking and slavery.
 Tenneco maintains an Ethics and Compliance Hotline and multiple reporting channels through which any concerns or potential deviations from Tenneco’s expected values can be reported.
 Such reports are promptly investigated and appropriate actions taken.

-To view the signed statements of our UK subsidiaries, click on the following link to download the statements from our Powertrain and Motorparts facilities --> 2021 Modern Slavery Statment_PT_UK and MP.
-Click here to download the statements from our Clean Air and Performance Solutions facilities -->2021 Modern Slavery Statment_CA_Perf Sol UK.
+To view the signed statements of our UK subsidiaries, click on the following link to download the 2022 UK Modern Slavery Statement.